EmbeddedMike/vscode-node-parent-child/README.md

 This is a VS code project that lets you open a debugger on a parent process and a child at the same time.

-It shows three ways to connect:
+It shows several ways to connect:
-1. Connecting to one process at a time
+1. Connecting to one process at a time in debugger
-2. Connecting to both together
+2. Connecting to both together in debugger
-3. Disconnecting and reconnecting
+3. Connecting to a parent started in a console

-# Connecting to one process at a time
+# Connecting to one process at a time in debugger

 1. Switch to the debug view